italomaia/flask-vue-semantic-docker/README.md

 ## Changelog

+**0.2.4**

+* webpack dev server endpoints have changed.
+Updated, so nginx can route to them.

 **0.2.3**

 * Added `on:<service>` task; it is used to pick which service your command is run against.
 Right now, only works with `run`.